Ravindra Mahajani: Career

 In his early career, Mahajani drove taxis and auditioned for films.
 He created Marathi films until 1987–1988.

 Mahajani was known as "the Vinod Khanna of the Marathi film industry" due to his personality and looks.
 Because of his resemblance to Vinod Khanna, director N. Chandra wanted him to star in his 1986 film Ankush but Mahajani rejected the offer.

 Mahajani featured in many romantic songs, including "Ha Sagari Kinara", "Sumbaran Gao Deva", and "Phite Andharache Jaale".
 His film Devta is popular among rural fans.
 His chemistry with Ranjana Deshmukh and Asha Kale was Famous, He did numerous films with both of them.
 He is known for his roles in Duniya Kari Salam (1979), Mumbaicha Faujdar (1984), Zunj (1975), Kalat Nakalat (1989) and Aaram Haram Ahe (1976).
 The latter was a Major Hit.
 He made a comeback with 2015 film Kay Rao Tumhi.

 In an interaction with TV9, Ashok Saraf shared that "Sincerity was his greatest quality, he excelled in every role.
 Whatever he did, he did it with his heart, so he was one of the most successful actors of our time."

 Education

-Ravindra Mahajani completed his schooling from King George High School, Mumbai.
+Ravindra Mahajani completed his schooling from Raja Shivaji Vidyalaya, Mumbai.
 He completed his graduation from Guru Nanak Khalsa College of Arts, Science & Commerce, Mumbai.
 His father H. R. Mahajani was an editor of Marathi-language newspaper.